rse/psd2pptx/README.md

 -----

 1. Create an image in your preferred graphics program (e.g. Procreate on iPad) with the usual screen-dimensions like 1920x1080.
-   Create a group named `Canvas` and create your background canvas there with an opaque bottom layer and zero or more transparent stacked layers.
+Create a group named `Canvas` (or what you later specify as option `-c`/`--canvas`) and create your background canvas there with an opaque bottom layer and zero or more transparent stacked layers.
 Create your slides by creating a group for each slide and an transparent bottom layer and zero or more additional transparent stacked layers.

    ![sample-screenshot-1](sample-screenshot-1.png)